MackerelGray/chirp-bark-hey/writings/jude/prey-drive.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Prey Drive, As An Android Deviant Hunter
+## Prey Drive, As An Android Deviant Hunter

 <p><i>Written by Jude Rook-Machina on January 2nd, 2025.</i></p>